 These are some of the topics planned for this series in the weeks ahead.
 If there are any additional subjects you would like to see included, please don’t hesitate to let me know!

-- Types – Understanding structured data in Go, and how Go’s typing system differs from object orientation in Java.
+- Custom Types – Understanding structured data in Go, and how Go’s typing system differs from object orientation in Java.

 - All You Need to Know About Pointers – SPOILER… not very much!
 This can be an intimidating topic for Java developers, reading Go books that are aimed at C/C++ programmers.
 However, Go’s garbage collection and static type-checking eliminate the pitfalls that make this such a hairy subject in low-level languages.
 Pointers in Go are surprisingly similar to the way that Java uses them under the covers, even if we as Java developers aren’t used to talking about it.